skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/05_images.md

 ---
+layout: toolkit
-title: Images
+title: Images | Skylight Accessibility Guide
-description: 'How we work with images'
+description: "How we work with images"
+tags: [accessibility, web accessibility, section 508, guide]
 permalink: /work/toolkits/accessibility-guide/images/
-layout: toolkit-accessibility
 sidenav: accessibility_guide
+content_type: Toolkit
 ---

+# Images

 When using images on a page, you must provide an alternate method for that content.
 This can be provided in multiple ways.
 You can provide this information with a caption, `alt` attribute (`alt` tag), `title` attribute, or `aria-label` attribute.
 If an image has text, all the text in the image must be provided in the alternate content.
 No matter which method is used, an `alt` or title attribute must be provided, even if the attribute is blank.